theodi/hoppler/README.md

 ## Usage

+* Create a Rackspace files container (if it doesn't already exist)
 * `git pull` the repository into a sensible location on your server
 * Run `bundle install`
 * Create a `.env` file in the same format as `env.example` with your Rackspace username, API key, Container name and your database name